bcornelison/TodoParserGodotPlugin/README.md

 The TODO is not case-sensitive, but the categories are (meaning THIS and this will be recognized as different categories).

 ## Priorities
-You can also use predefined priorities as a category, included priorities are (not case-sensitive):
+You can also use predefined priorities as a category, included priorities (not case-sensitive):
 1. LOWEST
 2. LOW
 3. MEDIUM (used as the default if one isn't specified)